koraytugay/koraytugay.github.io/content/various/maven.md

 {:toc}

 ## POM
-In maven what matters is not just the projects pom file but the effective pom file which is constructed by the project pom file, and the parent pom file hierarchy up to the super pom.
+In Maven what matters is not just the projects pom file but the effective pom file which is constructed by the project pom file, and the parent pom file hierarchy up to the super pom.

 A minimal valid pom file would be as follows: